Gleb Savinov

 Gleb Alexandrovich Savinov (Гле́б Алекса́ндрович Сави́нов; September 27, 1915 - November 5, 2000) was a Soviet, Russian painter and art teacher, Honored Artist of Russian Federation, who lived and worked in Leningrad.
 He was regarded as one of the leading representatives of the Leningrad school of painting, most famous for his genre and portrait painting.

 Biography

-Savinov was born September 27, 1915, in Natalievka village, Kharkov Governorate, Russian Empire (present-day Kharkiv Oblast, Ukraine).
+Savinov was born 27 September 1915, in Natalievka village, Kharkov Governorate, Russian Empire (present-day Kharkiv Oblast, Ukraine).
 Savinov's childhood was spent in Saratov, on the Volga River.
 His father, Alexander Ivanovich Savinov (1881–1942), a talented painter, draftsman and teacher, was a professor at the Academy of Fine Arts.
 He was friends with several well-known artists from the Saratov School: Kuzma Petrov-Vodkin, Alexander Matveev, Piotr Utkin, Pavel Kuznetsov.
 They often gathered in the Savinov house in Saratov.
-Their judgments about art, the creativity of his father, his extraordinary personality had a strong impact on the formation of the young artist.
+Their judgments about art, the creativity of his father, and his personality had a strong impact on the formation of the young artist.